-00946 BAND IV - JAZZ GPA Level: Regular Grade Level: 9-12 Service ID: 03151600 (1 cr.)
-Prerequisites: Comple driven, limited enrolln tion of BAND III - JAZZ.
-This is a list nent course.
+00946 BAND IV - JAZZ GPA Level: Regular Grade Level: 9-12 Service ID: 02151600 (1 cr.)
+Prerequisites: Comple tion of BAND III - JAZZ.
+This is a list Service ID: 03151600 (1 cr.) driven, limited enrolln nent course.

 4th Year-Many of the activities of this course occur outside the normal school hours as an extension of the classroom lesson plan.
 As such, they are considered "co-curricular" activities under TEA rules.
 Attendance is required and considered a part of the student's grade inclass.
 Members of the jazz band ensemble may be required to perform concerts for community and district events.
 To be eligible for enrollment in jazz band, students must be concurrently enrolled in a BAND course.